kwonus/Quelle-Obsolete/Quelle.md

 Finally, there are two additional ways that a labelled statement or can be referenced.
 In last macro definition above where we created {sample2}, the user could see the expansion in Quelle by issuing this command:

-@expand {sample2}
+@list {sample2}

-If the user wanted to remove this definition, the @undefine action is used.
+If the user wanted to remove this definition, the @delete action is used.
 Here is an example:

-@undefine {sample2}
+@delete {sample2}

 ### V. Quelle SEARCH actions